dart-lang/language/working/augmentation-libraries/feature-specification.md

     no concrete implementation.
 Note that all external declarations are assumed to have an implementation provided by another external source, and they will throw a runtime exception when called if not.

-**TODO: Should we allow augmenting functions to add optional parameters?
-If so, how does this interact with type checking calls to the function?**

-**TODO: Should we allow an augmenting function to repeat default values?
-Or change default values?
-Invoking the `augmented` function should will supply the original default values for omitted arguments.**

 ### Augmenting variables, getters, and setters